OS: Android 11 / OxygenOS 11

 - Based on our lab testing, the OnePlus 9 Pro is the one of the most powerful Android phones we’ve tested yet, even matching the ROG Phone 5 powerhouse.

 - With a 4,500 mAh battery, the OnePlus 9 Pro went for 10 hours and 40 minutes in 120Hz mode in our battery test.
-It can charge from empty to 50% in 15 minutes and to 99% in 30 minutes on the 65W charger.
+It can charge from empty to 50% in 15 minutes and to 99% in 30 minutes on the 65W charger, making it the fastest charging phone in this year's Tom's Guide Awards.

 OnePlus 9 Pro review: Price and availability